Local Balloon Ascents

 opening of Halifax Town Hall

-On 12th September 1863, Mr Youings ascended from the Piece Hall
+On 12th September 1863, Mr Youing ascended from

 It snagged on telegraph wires and then stuck to the top of a mill

-chimney, leaving Mr Youings suspended 150 ft above the crowd.
+chimney, leaving Mr Youing suspended 150 ft above the

 A local man, Charles Rawson, fell to his death as he tried